 An Indian version of Broccoli rabe with lentils is Broccoli Rabe kootu.
 High in protein content and nutrients because of lentil added.
 And this recipe vegan as well.

 'Broccoli rabe' alias 'Rapini' is a green leafy vegetable, with the buds resembling broccoli florets.
-But these buds will not grow further to become full sized broccoli.
-They have a light bitter taste.
+But these buds will not grow further to become full-sized broccoli.
+They have a slight bitter taste.

 While cleaning the leaves, I use to remove the stems and thicker veins as well.
-This recipe requires 2 tomatoes to compensate the bitterness.
+This recipe requires 2 tomatoes to compensate for the bitterness.

 Moong dal gets done in moments when pressured cooked.
-You know you pressure cooker more, So cook it accordingly.
+You know your pressure cooker more, So cook it accordingly.
 My pressure cooker needs 2 whistles to get it done perfectly.
 Making kootu in the pressure cooker is easier, required no multiple vessels and done in minutes.

-How to make:
+How to make

 1. Wash and clean broccoli rabe.
 Remove thicker stems and select only green leaves.